JBrownCS/Multi-Agent-Systems/README.md

 # Multi-Agent-Systems
-Research Project on how agents within multi-agent systems cooperate via a maze game using a Proximal Policy Optimization algorithm and a Multilayer Perceptron Policy in Python.
+Research Project on how agents within multi-agent systems cooperate via a maze game using a Proximal Policy Optimization algorithm and a Multilayer Perceptron Policy in Python 3.
+The paper, presentation, and video demonstration of this project can be found on my personal Google Site: https://sites.google.com/view/jsbrown